 - 17. The Skills and Employment Board's primary responsibility is to consider skills development priorities within Lancashire, Blackpool and Blackburn and any related issues and make recommendations on the same to the relevant bodies.
 In doing so, the Skills and Employment Board shall: - commission and maintain an evidence-base to help understand key skill demands in the LEP area and support the development and tracking of an agreed Skills and Employment Framework with agreed Key Performance Indicators; - ii) oversee the production of a Skills and Employment Framework for the area which is consistent with the wider economic priorities set out in the LEP's Growth Plan; - iii) develop and promote skills-related initiatives and programmes aligned with agreed priorities, as part of the LEP's Strategic Economic Plan; - iv) will identify and work with other LEP areas on skills issues of strategic and cross-boundary significance; and - v) advise on the deployment of skills funding directly accessed by the LEP.

-The Skills and Employment Board will discharge its duties through the Lancashire Skills underpins and contributes to economic well-being and growth across the County.
+The Skills and Employment Board will discharge its duties through the Lancashire Skills Hub to facilitate/enable a balanced, skilled and inclusive labour market which underpins and contributes to economic well-being and growth across the County.